Xetes/xts_hizsabitle/README.md

 # xts_hizsabitle
-A cruise control script for FiveM
+A cruise control script for FiveM.
+Remove -main from the folders name.